-The Flash/EE Program and Data Memory arrays on the ADuC834 are fully qualified for two key Flash/EE memory characteristics, namely Flash/EE Memory Cycling Endurance and Flash/EE Memory Data Retention.
+The Flash/EE program and data memory arrays on the ADuC836 are fully qualified for two key Flash/EE memory characteristics: Flash/EE Memory Cycling Endurance and Flash/EE Memory Data Retention.

-Endurance quantifies the ability of the Flash/EE memory to be cycled through many Program, Read, and Erase cycles.
-In real terms, a single endurance cycle is composed of four independent, sequential events.
-These events are defined as:
+Endurance quantifies the ability of the Flash/EE memory to be cycled through many program, read, and erase cycles.
+In real terms, a single endurance cycle is composed of four independent, sequential events, which are defined as:

-- a. initial page erase sequence
+a.
+Initial page erase sequence

-- b. read/verify sequence c. byte program sequence
+b.
+Read/verify sequence

-- A single Flash/EE
+c.
+Byte program sequence

-- d. second read/verify sequence
+A Single Flash/EE